OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Monitoring System Logs

-An Android you can easily inspect the log of system messages by using [`Logcat`](https://developer.android.com/tools/debugging/debugging-log.html "Debugging with Logcat").
+On Android you can easily inspect the log of system messages by using [`Logcat`](https://developer.android.com/tools/debugging/debugging-log.html "Debugging with Logcat").
 There are two ways to execute Logcat:

-- Logcat is part of _Dalvik Debug Monitor Server_ (DDMS) and Android Studio.
+- Logcat is part of _Dalvik Debug Monitor Server_ (DDMS) in Android Studio.
 If the app is running in debug mode, the log output will be shown in the Android Monitor on the Logcat tab.
 You can filter the app's log output by defining patterns in Logcat.

 ![Log output in Android Studio](Images/Chapters/0x05b/log_output_Android_Studio.png)